Teas and Pregnancy – Teas to Avoid During Pregnancy and Teas to Enjoy!

 According to research, caffeine in tea affects the fetus as well as the mother during pregnancy.
 While this means that drinking coffee is generally a no-no (and you’d probably be better off staying away from it), many kinds of herbal teas have zero to just a small amount of caffeine in them.

 Choosing herbal teas (tisanes) will assure you that you can still get the soothing benefits of tea without being concerned about consuming too much caffeine.
+Herbal tea and pregnancy can be a good thing!

 Plus, herbal teas are so beneficial in providing our bodies (pregnant or not) with hydration and wonderful nutrients that we can effortlessly absorb.